Windows 11 version history: Overview

+Notes: ↑ Generally available for Copilot+ PCs from June 15, 2024.; ↑ Only available to devices with certain ARM processors.;

 Version history

 Version 21H2 (original release)

 The original version of Windows 11 (also known as version 21H2 and codenamed "Sun Valley") was released in October 2021.
 It carries the build number 10.0.22000.The first public preview build was made available to Windows Insiders who opted in to the Dev Channel on June 28, 2021.
 Notable changes in this version include: